Frequently Asked Questions

 Ideally, healthy children and adults should be seen annually.
-For those between 20 and 40, exams every 18 to 24 months is recommended.
+For those between 20 and 40, exams every 18 to 24 months are recommended.
 In the presence of eye disease or risk factors, more frequent assessment is needed.
 Those 60 and older should have routine eye exams yearly.
 This may include additional testing based on patient history and presenting complaint.

 What should I bring to my eye exam?

-A list of medications, your most current glasses, and any other optical devices you use, your contact lenses and their information, your insurance and OHIP card.
-If you have any previous prescriptions, or exam data such as OCT images or topographies, would be helpful.
+A list of medications, your most current glasses, any other optical devices you use, your contact lenses and their information, your insurance, and your OHIP card.
+If you have any previous prescriptions or exam data such as OCT images or topographies, that would be helpful.
 Also, have a list of questions or symptoms ready that you want to share with your doctor.